onc-healthit/lantern-back-end/endpointmanager/README.md

 * **LANTERN_CAPQUERY_QRYINTVL**: The length of time between performing batch queries of endpoints for their capability statements.
 This is in minutes.

   Default value: 1380 (23 hours)

-* **LANTERN_ENDPTINFO_CAPQUERY_QNAME**: The name of the queue used by the endpointmanager and the capabilityquerier.

-  Default value: endpoints-to-capability

 * **LANTERN_EXPORT_NUMWORKERS**: The number of workers to use to parallelize creating the JSON export file and the JSON archive file.